The Selz team talks to hundreds of small business owners every week.

 For example, you can:

-- drag and drop cards from list to list, or archive them
+- Drag and drop cards from list to list, or archive them

-- upload images directly from your hard drive, Google Drive, Dropbox, Box and OneDrive to cards
+- Upload images directly from your hard drive, Google Drive, Dropbox, Box and OneDrive to cards

-- add due dates, assign cards to team members, label cards and create check lists
+- Add due dates, assign cards to team members, label cards and create checklists

-- star your boards for easy access
+- Star your boards for easy access

 Instead of wasting paper, Trello has enabled me to move everything to my digital to-do list.
 It’s also an effective way to stay connected with the rest of the team and prioritize my weekly tasks.

-5 Ways We Use Trello At Selz
+3 Ways We Use Trello at Selz

-Setting Business And Content Goals: we create and track our strategy for success within Trello.
+We create and track our strategy for success within Trello.
 This is our guidepost for everything we do.

 Trello makes it super easy for those of us with creative brains to track our ideas and plan them out in a visual way.
-I track my daily tasks, including content that needs to be written, outreach that must be done, and community support emails that need attention.
+I track my daily tasks, including content that needs to be written, product updates, outreach that must be done, and community support emails that need attention.

 The key is not to prioritize what’s on your schedule, but to schedule your priorities. – Stephen Covey

-Create a business goals board: Take a think about your business goals (increasing revenue, increasing client base, increasing website traffic) and figure out the things that need to happen to create that outcome.
+Take a think about your business goals (increasing revenue, increasing client base, increasing website traffic) and figure out the things that need to happen to create that outcome.
 Create lists of what needs to be done, what’s in progress, and what’s already been done.

 For example, take a look at your newsletter and content strategy as well as any upcoming projects, workshops, or guest posts you may be partaking in and schedule in tasks that you must do for that final product to be done.
 Break it up if you must!

 Here, you can see my weekly list with creating content and outreach happening earlier in my day, rather than jumping into Facebook and email (it’s a black hole I will never come out of!)

-Create a newsletter strategy board and schedule in when you will be sending your updates to your subscribers – you can tie this is with your content strategy for more aligned messaging.
+Schedule in when you will be sending your updates to your subscribers – you can tie this is with your content strategy or online store for more aligned messaging.

-Create a content strategy board with blog post titles and schedule in publish dates on the individual card.
+Add blog post titles and schedule in publish dates on the individual card.
 Once a blog post has been published, add the URL for organization purposes:

-Create a board for each aspect of your business: social media, content / blogging, offerings (services and products), potential new products, partnerships and programs.
+Social media, content, blogging, offerings (services and products), potential new products, partnerships, and programs.

 Write down all the ideas you have in a separate board and reflect on it often.
 Add to the list as time goes by and you’ll eventually have a working list that you can shuffle around and use as a product management tool when the time comes to start.

-Learning how to prioritize the important stuff aligned with your business goals is one of the most important aspects of running a successful business.
+Learning how to prioritize the important stuff aligned with your business goals is one of the most important aspects of running a successful online business.
 Make this a habit, and you’ll be growing your business every day.